25prabhu10/notes/docs/Languages/C-CPP/C.md

    - **Binary Operators**: Operators that act upon two operands (like `+`, `-`, `*`, `/`, `%`, `==`, `!=`, `&&`, `||`, etc.)
    - **Ternary Operators**: Operators that act upon three operands (like `? :`)

-4. **Identifiers**: Identifiers are names given to various program elements like variables, functions, arrays, etc.
+4. **Identifiers**: Identifiers are names given to various program elements like variables, functions, arrays, etc...
    - An identifier can contain letters, digits, and underscores
    - An identifier must start with a letter (upper-case or lowercase) or an underscore (`_`)
    - An identifier cannot contain spaces or special characters